frozen-lab/sphur/README.md

 This design keeps the generator **lock-free w/ zero-overhead**, to facilitate good SIMD perf.

-For parallel workloads, you can simply create one `Sphur` instance per thread internally, each will maintain its own independent state, guaranteeing both **thread safety** and **zero overhead**.
+For parallel workloads, you can simply create one `Sphur` instance per thread.
+Internally, each will maintain its own independent state, guaranteeing both **thread safety** w/ **minimal overhead**.

 ## Internal Mutability